ITenthusiasm/react-formatted-inputs/README.md

 });
 ```

-(If you're following along with these examples in the codesandbox, please note that the test for `useBtnLike` uses v13 of `userEvent`, whereas the test for `useFormat` uses v14.
-If you're using v14 for both tests, remember to `await` all of your calls to the `userEvent` functions.)
+(Please note that the latest beta version of `userEvent` is being used for these tests.
+At the time of this writing, that would be `@testing-library/user-event@14.0.0-beta.11`.
+When you're using v14 for your tests, remember to `await` all of your calls to the `userEvent` functions.)

 Yep.
 Pretty straightforward.
-Note that -- as is the case for all kinds of testing -- your testing capabilities are limited to your testing tools.
+Note that — as is the case for all kinds of testing — your testing capabilities are limited to your testing tools.
 For instance, as noted above, version 14 of [User Event Testing Library](https://testing-library.com/docs/user-event/intro) is needed to support tests for anything that relies on `beforeinput`.
-If you're determined to use an earlier version of the package, you'll have to run with [Cypress Testing Library](https://testing-library.com/docs/cypress-testing-library/intro/) to handle these kinds of edge cases.
+If you're determined to use an earlier version of the package, you'll have to run with [Cypress Testing Library](https://testing-library.com/docs/cypress-testing-library/intro/).

----

 And that's a wrap!
 Hope this was helpful!
-Let me know with a clap or a [shoutout on Twitter](https://twitter.com/ITEnthusiasm) maybe? :smile:
+Let me know with a clap or a [shoutout on Twitter](https://twitter.com/ITEnthusiasm) maybe? 😄

 I want to give a **_HUUUUUUUUUUGE_** thanks to Svelte!
 That is, to everyone who works so hard on that project!
 It really is a great framework worth checking out if you haven't done so already.
 I _definitely_ would not have discovered this technique if it wasn't for them.
 And I want to give a special second shoutout to [@kevmodrome](https://twitter.com/kevmodrome) again for the help I mentioned earlier.

+I want to extend another **enormous** thanks to [@willwill96](https://github.com/willwill96)!
+He caught an implementation bug in the earlier version of this article. 😬

 Finally, I want to extend another big thanks to my current employer (at the time of this writing), [MojoTech](https://www.mojotech.com/). ("Hi Mom!")
 Something unique about MojoTech is that they give their engineers time each week to explore new things in the software world and expand their skills.
 Typically, I learn _most_ and _fastest_ on side projects (when it comes to software, at least).
-If it wasn't for them, I probably wouldn't have been able to explore Svelte, which means I wouldn't have fallen in love with the framework and learned about actions, which means this article never would have existed. :weary:
+If it wasn't for them, I probably wouldn't have been able to explore Svelte, which means I wouldn't have fallen in love with the framework and learned about actions, which means this article never would have existed. 😩